AdityaLab/MM4TSA/README.md

-# Awesome Multi-Modal Time Series Analysis Papers (MM4TSA)
+# Awesome Multi-Modal Time Series Analysis (MM4TSA)

-A curated list of papers in the emerging field of multi-modal time series analysis, where multiple data modalities are combined to enhance time series analysis tasks.
+A curated collection of papers in the emerging field of Multi-Modal Time Series Analysis (MM4TSA), where time series data is enriched with or transformed into other modalities for enhanced analysis.

+## Introduction

+Time series analysis (TSA) is essential across various domains including energy forecasting, traffic planning, and epidemic policy formulation.
+However, traditional TSA research has largely focused only on numerical series, ignoring other potentially valuable modalities - the "elephant in the room" problem.
+This limited approach results in incomplete information and non-verbalized interactions.

+In recent years, "richer" modalities such as language and vision have experienced explosive development through powerful foundation models (like GPT and Qwen).
+Meanwhile, the time-series modality has remained relatively isolated.
+Fortunately, emerging MM4TSA studies are breaking this impasse, driven by the fundamental question: **"How can TSA benefit from multiple modalities?"**

+Despite rapid developments in this space, systematic analysis has been notably absent.
+Existing surveys mainly focus on reusing large language models for TSA, which represents only a small subset of possible approaches.

+This resource serves as **the first comprehensive collection of the emerging MM4TSA field**, systematically organizing papers into three key approaches:

+1. **TimeAsX**: Reusing foundation models from other modalities for efficient TSA
+2. **Time+X**: Multimodal extension for enhanced TSA
+3. **Time2X and X2Time**: Cross-modality interaction for advanced TSA

+The collection comprehensively covers multiple modalities (language, vision, tables, audio) and includes domain-specific applications in finance, healthcare, and spatiotemporal analysis to illustrate real-world value.

 **Sorting Method**: Papers in each table are sorted by publication venue first (published papers take precedence over preprints), then by recency (newer arXiv preprints appear before older ones).

 ## Table of Contents